TABLE OF CONTENTS

 Click Submit to post your reply.

-See Reply to Discussion Posts for more information on replying to Discussion posts, including best practices.
+See Respond to Discussions for more information on replying to Discussion posts, including best practices.

 Instructors have the ability to manage the Discussion Board content, including the ability to edit a forum, edit a thread, delete forums and threads, reorder forums, and more.
 See Manage Discussions for more information.